pnp/cli-microsoft365/docs/docs/sample-scripts/tenant/tenant-monitor-notify-healthstatus.md

 Following is the overview of the script package

-1. We use the command [tenant status list](https://pnp.github.io/cli-microsoft365/cmd/tenant/status/status-list/)  for getting the current status.
+1. We use the command [tenant serviceannouncement health list](https://pnp.github.io/cli-microsoft365/cmd/tenant/serviceannouncement/serviceannouncement-health-list/)  for getting the current status.

 2. If there is an outage or some of the service is not normal, we will be adding the information to SharePoint list using the command [spo listitem add](https://pnp.github.io/cli-microsoft365/cmd/spo/listitem/listitem-add/)
    1. Advantage of adding to SharePoint list - You can configure Power Automate for List item Added so that you can define your business process if needed